-Units studied including but not limited to:
+Units studied including, but not limited, to:

-- Horticulture work placement
+- Horticulture Work Placement

 Working in the horticulture industry can be highly rewarding but it requires hard work and dedication.
-You will need to be comfortable with working out-doors in all weathers, be physically able and willing to carry out routine husbandry tasks e.g. maintaining and weeding borders, working with machinery, pruning, lifting and carrying tools, debris and equipment.
-We have a strict dress code for working on our practicals and, as such, you need to be prepared to follow instruction from all staff in order to maintain your own health, safety and welfare.
+You will need to be comfortable with working outdoors in all weathers, be physically able and willing to carry out routine husbandry tasks e.g. maintaining and weeding borders, working with machinery, pruning, lifting and carrying tools, debris and equipment.
+We have a strict dress code for working on our practicals and, as such, you need to be prepared to follow instructions from all staff in order to maintain your own health, safety and welfare.

 English and Maths will be built into your college timetable should you have not achieved a Grade 4 in these areas.